nsharan1111/getting-CleaningDataAssignment/README.md

     v1 - activity number
     v2 - activity label

-2. The activity column in the 'meanstdfinal' dataset is converted into a factor column so each numeric value corresponds to teh activity label
+2. The activity column in the 'meanstdfinal' dataset is converted into a factor column so each numeric value corresponds to the activity label

 The fourth section of the code helps in appropriately labeling the dataset with descriptive variable names:

 1. removed all '()' and '-' for better readability of column names
 2. replaced 'mean', 'std', 'BodyBody', 'Acc', 'Mag' with 'Mean', 'Std', 'Body', 'Accelerometer' and 'Magnitude' respectively to set column names that are easy to read and understand
-3. Replaced 't' and 'f' at the start of the column names with 'time' and 'frequency' again for legibility
+3. Replaced 't' and 'f' at the start of the column names with 'time' and 'frequency' again for legibility and better description

 The fifth section of the code helps in creating a second, independent tidy data set with the average of each variable for each activity and each subject.

-1. laod the dplyr package
+1. load the dplyr package
 2. group the 'meanstdfinal' dataset by subject and activity
 3. summarize each of the columns in terms of their mean value as per the grouping and store in a new dataset 'meanstdfinalgroup'
 4. write this to a text file and save it in your local using write.table